KennyChukwuebuka/printf/README.md

 0x11.
 C - printf
-team project done by Chukwuebuka & Nonkululeko
+team project done by Chukwuebuka and Nonkululeko

 This is a C programming project that implements the printf function.
 It handles the following conversion specifiers: d, i, u, o, x, X, p, and custom conversion specifiers.
 It also handles the following flag characters, length modifiers, field width, precision, and the 0 and - flag characters.